bharnett/PairRateHandler/README.md

 - GetRate: This returns a rate depending on the Amt1 and Amt2 properties and bases the display of the rate on the currency ranks.
 - GetCounterAmt: Accepts a double 'givenAmt' argument and utilizes the 'FindRate' function to get a rate and counter amount for a FX transaction.
 Requires the 'RateTools.PairRateList' to be popualted.
 - FindRate:  Utilizes the 'RateTools.PairRateList' to find a rate for a given pair or, optionally, between two specified pairs via the optional argument of 'specPair1' and 'specPair2'.
 By specifying the pairs, it will create a rate by crossing the two specified.
 EX) EURUSD & USDJPY to get EURJPY.
 Withouth specifying currencies it will find the first available pairs in the list that match or if a native rate is available it will get that from the list.

+##RateMaker Class
+Utilizing two Pair classes and two associated rates, this returns a new PairRate class with a new Pair string and rate.
+Requires PairRateList to be populated.
+It has four properties
+- Pair1 (Pair)
+- Pair2 (Pair)
+- Rate1 (double)
+- Rate2 (double)

+### Functions
+- CalcNewRate:  Utilizes all the prooperties to calculate a rate based on rates fround in the 'RateTools.PairRateList'.
+If it cannot find a common currency between the two provided pairs, it will throw an InvalidOperationException.
+Returns a PairRate class.